How To Fix 0x0000000A Error

 This is for advanced users who know how to install Windows XP.
 You will need an installation disc to install it so that you can restore XP to your system.
 Here’s what to do:

-- Restore XP Installation Disc and Boot With It
+- Restore XP Installation Disc and Boot With It or try using device driver.

 - During the installation startup, “Set up is monitoring your computer’s hardware configuration” message is displayed, press F5.